Raigyo/unity-3d-game-forest/Readme.md

 *November 2019 - Development time: 2 and half weeks*

 > 🔨 Game made with Unity 3D.
 In this game you walk in a forest and you decided to clean the rubbish to preserve nature.
 So pick up all the soda  cans in the allotted time.
  It's an original game, not inspired by a totorial.
-By the way I used tons of tutorials and websites to help during the developpement.
+By the way I used tons of tutorials and websites to help during the development.
+ The gameplay is quite basic, but the mecanics including navigation, introduction, sound design are the same than in a commercial game.
+The 3D environments and animations are quite high grade.

 * * *